brassica-collective/handbook/content/handbook/Interim_processes/decision_making_process.md

 CONSENT AGREEMENTS: a [*consent agreement*]() is similar to consensus however, instead of seeking the best decision for the group, consent is the absence of objections (“I can live with this decision”).
 Rather then aiming to resolve all concerns, the proposal is only amended for “principled objections” (such as “I think there is a serious risk this proposal could do harm”, not “I don’t like it”).
 While there are many ways of reaching consent, the stages of reaching consent agreements typically includes some version of the following steps:  proposal; questions: reactions; amendments; confirmation; implementation.
 This approach is not appropriate in all contexts but does provide a transparent way to make low-risk time-sensitive decisions within decentralised groups.

-## Interim decision-making process

-### Consensus Agreement Process for Initial Major Decisions
+## Consensus Agreement for Initial Major Decisions
 Initially, our major decisions will be about how we function as a collective, including the principles informing our collective practices and how we make different types of decisions together.

 While there are many ways of forming consensus agreements, to start us off we are adopting a 4-stage version: